 Climb boulders and crags or take guided rock climbing instruction classes in San Luis Obispo’s many outdoor rock climbing areas.
 Several local indoor rock climbing gyms also offer training and instruction, gear, climbing tips, and indoor climbing walls.

-Scott Rock, Cambria Across from Coast Union High School in Cambria, Scott Rock is a 200' formation of very hard granitic rock.
+Across from Coast Union High School in Cambria, Scott Rock is a 200 foot formation of hard granitic rock.